LinkesAuge/CorrectionTool/memory-bank/progress.md

 Project is approximately 75% complete

 ## Status Summary
-- ✅ Interface Architecture (All phases completed with documentation)
+- ✅ Interface Architecture (All phases completed with comprehensive documentation and visualization)
 - ⏳ UI Functionality Enhancements (In progress - Focusing on filtering and validation list management)
 - ⏳ Data Management Optimization (Pending)
 - ⏳ Configuration and Path Management (Pending)